Andrei0872/my-dev-notes/notebooks/ng/router/urltree.md

-# Demystifying angular/router: Getting to know UrlTree, ActivatedRouteSnapshot and ActivatedRoute
+# Demystifying angular/router: Getting to know UrlTree, ActivatedRouteSnapshot and ActivatedRoute - Part 1

+In this part, we're going to cover why `UrlTree` is the foundation of a route transition and how `ActivatedRouteSnapshot` and `ActivatedRoute` provide a way to achieve features like **guards**, **resolvers**, or how an `ActivatedRoute` can be _updated_.

 ## What is UrlParser and why it is important